 Though the word elope is defined as “running away secretly to get married, especially without parental consent,” the word no longer has such clandestine connotations.
 Today, eloping generally refers to tying the knot on a smaller, more intimate scale while opting out of a large formal wedding.

 Eloping doesn’t have to involve running, and it certainly doesn’t have to be secret.
-In fact, the best way to let family and friends know that you’ve decided to elope is in person.
+In fact, the best way to elope without offending family is to let them know in person.
 If you’re anticipating a negative reaction, it may be tempting to break the news over a text message or in an email.
 Resist this temptation.
 Talking face-to-face (or FaceTime-to-FaceTime) not only prevents potential misunderstandings, but also shows that you respect the individual and care about their feelings.

 And it goes without saying, but I’m going to say it anyway.
 You don’t want the first time your close friends or family hear about your elopement to be on social media.

 Telling friends and family that you’re eloping before you actually do it can go a long way in minimizing hurt feelings.
 If you’re close with them, you may also want them to participate to some extent.
-Telling them early will allow them to feel involved and to take part in a meaningful way, even if it’s from a distance (see ideas for involving family and friends below).
+Telling them early will allow them to feel involved and to take part in a meaningful way, even if it’s from a distance (see ideas for involving family and friends below and in this article).

 When announcing your decision, start with those closest to you and move outward.
 Try to do it in one day so they get to hear it from you and not someone else (creating a list of all the people you will call in advance will make this easier).